troycomi/snakemake-training/1_basic/README.md

 ```shell
 cat file1.txt file2.txtfile1.txt> sandwich.txtrm file2.txt
 ```
-so the spaces and newlines must be placed carefully.
+Spaces and newlines must be placed carefully.
 Input and output directives are parsed like lists, so you only need to separate the entries with a comma.

 When dealing with more complex shell operations or awk commands, remember to escape quotes (`\'`) and use double braces (`{{`) for single braces (`{`)